rokopt/spec/src/architecture/m1/ethereum-bridge.md

 bidirectional message passing with reasonably low gas costs on the Ethereum side.

+## Security
+On M1, the validators are full nodes of Ethereum and their stake is also accounting for security of the bridge.
+If they carry out a forking attack on M1 to steal locked tokens of Ethereum their stake will be slashed on M1.
+On the Ethereum side, we will add a limit to the amount of ETH that can be locked to limit the damage a forking attack on M1 can do.
+To make an attack more cumbersome we will also add a limit on how fast wrappen ETH can be redeemed.
+This will not add more security, but rather make the attack more inconvenient.

 ## Ethereum State Inclusion
 We want to store data identifying which Ethereum blocks have been seen by at least 2/3 of the staking validators in the blockchain storage.
 These will be Ethereum